7 Min. Read

 When to Use Unmodified Thinset

-WarmlyYours’s Prodeso Installation Membrane is impervious, which means it will not deprive the thinset of its moisture.
-As a result, the thinset can properly hydrate, creating interlocking crystals that will form a strong, dense bond.
+A lot of the uncoupling membranes used in flooring installations are impervious, which means they will not deprive the thinset of its moisture.
+As a result, the unmodified thinset can properly hydrate, creating interlocking crystals that will form a strong, dense bond.

 It's important to note that latex-modified thinset can still be used between the membrane and the subfloor because it is not impervious.
-However, unmodified thinset should be used between the membrane and the tile.
-Remember to always consult and adhere to the latest installation instructions and product recommendations for your specific brand and type of membrane.
+Remember to always consult and adhere to the latest installation instructions and product recommendations for your specific brand and type of membrane.Ā

 Choosing the Right Thinset for Your Tile Installation

 When selecting thinset for your project, consider factors such as the type of tile being installed, the substrate material, and the environment in which the tile will be placed.
-For example, use unmodified thinset when installing tiles on an impervious membrane like WarmlyYours' Prodeso Installation Membrane, and opt for modified thinset in most other scenarios.
+For example, use unmodified thinset when installing tiles on an impervious membrane and opt for modified thinset in most other scenarios.

 How to Properly Mix and Apply Thinset